 The Big Picture

-For sheer visual drama, few places compare to our Mount St. Helens project area, on the south side of the volcano.
+For sheer visual drama, few places compare to our Mount St. Helens conservation area on the south side of the volcano.
 This is a land of lahar, coldwater creeks, little-traveled trails, and old forests: the Gifford Pinchot National Forest alone encompasses some 1.3 million acres.
-Columbia Land Trust began working here after a publicly traded timber company with large holdings in the area took steps to sell off some of its land for development.
-After working with many partners, we developed a plan that benefits everyone—and keeps runaway housing development in check.
-Our goal is to conserve 20,000 acres of this forested area.
-Today, we are more than halfway there.
+Columbia Land Trust began working here after when local developers began converting cut-over timberlands into suburban-style subdivisions.
+We created a partnership with Skamania County and Pope Resources with a goal of placing 85% of their 24,000-acre holding into various forms of conservation.
+After working with the community and many other partners, we developed a plan that benefits everyone—and keeps runaway housing development in check.
+Today, we are working to complete the fourth phase of this effort, which would bring us to our goal of conserving 20,000 acres of forestland.
 Watch our documentary film As She Grows about the project.